 Many of the independent schools abroad host camps during the summer brakes.
 They are an excellent opportunity to simulate the study experience in a particular school.
 In addition, depending on the type of camp and its timetable, the child improves his level of study, makes friends, becomes more independent, finds the source of enthusiasm and curiosity, and can study subjects from a certain curriculum or can test domains that are of interest to him (architecture, medicine, robotics, IT, business, arts, fashion etc.).

 The costs of one year of study include schooling, accommodation, meals (full-board, half-board), most extra-curricular activities that take place on campus/school, clubs & societies, social events, study materials, access to academic resources of the school, career guidance etc.

 The price dictates quality.
 Most often.

-The quality-price ratio is reflected by the school facilities (laboratories, sports fields, IT equipment, music departments, arts, theatre etc.), by the quality of teachers, by the number of employees, by academic resources, by the number of students in a class (depending on the subject and the year of study, there can be classes composed of 3 students, up to a maximum of 8, or can go up to 28 students), the variety of extracurricular activities…
+The quality-price ratio is reflected by the school facilities (laboratories, sports fields, IT equipment, music departments, arts, theatre etc.), the quality of teachers, the number of employees, academic resources, by the number of students in a class (depending on the subject and the year of study, there can be classes composed of 3 students, up to a maximum of 8, or can go up to 28 students), the variety of extracurricular activities…